mollerse/frp-sbs/blogpost.md

 to anyone wishing to spend some time studying FRP is to repeat the exercise of implementing the same application in both your preferred techinique and FRP.
 This blogpost has hopefully convinced you that it would be a worthwile effort.

+## Thanks

+Big thanks to Mikael Brevik for inspiration and feedback!